Task Management for ADHD: Systems Built for How Your Brain Works

 ADHD task management: when you have three browser tabs, two half-finished tasks, and a good idea you’re about to forget

 The scattered-focus pattern isn’t laziness.
-Research by Russell Barkley, a clinical professor of psychiatry, established that ADHD is fundamentally a disorder of executive function, not attention or motivation [1].
+Research by Russell Barkley, a clinical professor of psychiatry, established that ADHD is fundamentally a disorder of executive function and self-regulation rather than attention or motivation alone [1].
 Task management for ADHD fails when systems assume a neurotypical brain that can hold priorities in working memory, estimate time accurately, and initiate boring-but-necessary work on command.
-ADHD task management requires external scaffolding that compensates for executive function gaps rather than demanding sustained willpower that ADHD brains cannot reliably supply because of dopamine regulation differences [1][4].
+ADHD task management requires external scaffolding that compensates for executive function gaps rather than demanding sustained willpower that ADHD brains supply inconsistently.
+At Goals and Progress, this is the principle behind every system below: move the work your brain can’t do reliably out of your head and into your environment.

 Task management for ADHD is a structured approach to capturing, organizing, and completing tasks using external systems that compensate for executive function differences in working memory, time perception, and task initiation.
 Unlike standard task management, ADHD-adapted systems reduce reliance on sustained self-regulation.